prabaksa/zonal-autoshift-karpenter/README.md

 ## TODO

 1. If no topology.kubernetes.io/zone key exists, create it, then add the list of unimpared zones as values.
 Use DescribeCluster to get the current list of eligible subnets/availability zones.
 If it's an auto-mode cluster and there are no custom node pools, create a new node pool from the general purpose node pool and add the topology.kubeberes.io/zone key and the list of unimpared zones as values.
 2. When a zonal shift occurs, and if the topology.kubernetes.io/zone key exists, store the name of the impared zone, e.g. us-west-2a, in a database like DynamoDB before removing it from the list of values.
 When service is restored (the zonal shift is cancelled or expires), restore the zone to the list of values by reading from the database.
+Alternatively, we can get the list of zones from the VPC subnets that have the Karpenter autodiscover tag and restore the missing zone.
 3. Secure the HTTP endpoint for the SNS client that runs in the k8s cluster or, if that's not possible, switch to SQS.
 4. Use an Infrastructure as Code tool such as TF or CDK to automate the deployment.